LucidumInc/lucidum-deployment-seed/amazon_aws_community/README.md

    - awscli default profile should be set to account to deploy Lucidum
    - awscli profile can be overriden in Terraform variables for advanced users

+4. Execute Terraform
-4. Execute `terraform init`
+   - `terraform init`

-5. Execute `terraform apply`
+   - `terraform apply`

-6. Lucidum instance is up and ready with the default community edition data connectors.
+5. Lucidum instance is up and ready with the default community edition data connectors.

 ### AWS cross account assume role